tsaop/crux-kf5/README.md

 Once everything is compiled, you can now try to start your fresh KF5 environment.

-First of all, you must source the file `/etc/profile.d/kde.sh`, otherwise KDE won't find its configuration files and will fail to start.

-You can add something like `source /etc/profile.d/kde.sh` to your shell initialization file in your home directory, or to `/etc/profile`.

-Add dbus to the `SERVICES` array in `/etc/rc.conf`:
+In order to do so, add dbus to the `SERVICES` array in `/etc/rc.conf`:

     SERVICES=(lo crond dbus [...])